Notre Dame wins big, looks ahead to possible playoff spot

 USC, meanwhile, lost 34-27 Saturday to its regional rival, the Bruins of UCLA.

-The Irish haven’t notched a win against USC since 2012, when the victory propelled them to the BCS championship game.
+The Irish haven’t notched a win at USC since 2012, when the victory propelled them to the BCS championship game.
 That year, Alabama dismantled the Irish 42-12 to clinch the championship.

 "If they play the way they played us," Syracuse coach Dino Babers said of the Irish, "they will probably have an opportunity to play for a national championship."

-The trip to Los Angeles with be Notre Dame's second to the West Coast in five weeks.
+The trip to Los Angeles will be Notre Dame's second to the West Coast in five weeks.

 Irish quarterback Ian Book returned after missing last week’s game with a rib injury.
-He took over the started position four weeks into the season.
+He took over the starting position four weeks into the season.

 "The ribs feel good," Book said.
 "Wasn't even thinking about them during the game."